lyestarzalt/tarzalt.dev/content/posts/ai-voice-agent-supervisor/index.md

 > [!ABSTRACT] TL;DR
 > Built a real-time monitoring dashboard for AI voice agents using LiveKit's participant model.
 Supervisors join calls as regular participants, middleware handles state sync via Redis, and webhook fallbacks prevent ghost calls.
 Four days from concept to production.

 I had a voice agent working in production.
 Nothing fancy - the usual STT → LLM → TTS pipeline that everyone's building these days.
-(I'll write about that setup in a separate post, but honestly, if you've seen one voice agent architecture, you've seen them all.)
+(I'll write about that setup in a separate post, but if you've seen one voice agent architecture, you've seen them all.)

-The agent was handling calls just fine.
+The agent handled calls fine.
 Natural-sounding voice, could hold a conversation, didn't embarrass itself too often.
-We had the whole testing setup too - datasets covering different scenarios, LLM-as-judge evals in Langfuse, post-call transcript analysis, the works.
+We had the testing setup - datasets covering different scenarios, LLM-as-judge evals in [Langfuse][langfuse], post-call transcript analysis, the works.

-But here's the thing: all of that happens after the call.
+But all of that happens after the call.

-What if the AI completely misunderstands someone right now?
-What if a customer is getting frustrated this second?
-What if they need a human and we're making them sit through three more minutes of the AI trying to help?

-Sure, we'd see it in the post-call analytics.
+The AI might completely misunderstand someone right now.
+A customer might be getting frustrated this second, needing a human while we make them sit through three more minutes of AI troubleshooting.
+We'd see it in the post-call analytics.
 We'd adjust our prompts, add it to the test suite, prevent it from happening to the next customer.

 Great for iteration.
-Terrible for the person on the phone right now who's about to hang up and never call back.
+Terrible for the person on the phone right now.

-That seemed bad.

-So I started digging through LiveKit's documentation looking for some monitoring API, maybe a way to tap into calls and observe them live.
-I was mentally preparing to build some complex system that hooks into media streams from the outside when I realized something.
+I started digging through [LiveKit's documentation][livekit-docs] looking for some monitoring API, maybe a way to tap into calls and observe them live.
+I was mentally preparing to build some complex system that hooks into media streams from the outside when I noticed something about LiveKit's architecture.

-I stared at the LiveKit architecture.
-Here's how LiveKit actually works: there are "rooms" - realtime sessions where participants connect.
-A participant can be a user, an agent, or basically anything that needs to send or receive audio/video/data.
-Each participant can publish tracks (audio, video) and subscribe to tracks from other participants.
+LiveKit works through [rooms][livekit-rooms] - realtime sessions where [participants][livekit-participants] connect.
+A participant can be a user, an agent, or anything that needs to send or receive audio/video/data.
+Each participant publishes tracks (audio, video) and subscribes to tracks from other participants.

-When a call happens in our system:
+When a call happens:

-- Customer joins the room as a participant, publishes their audio
+- Customer joins the room as a participant (via [WebRTC][webrtc] or [SIP][livekit-sip] if calling from a phone), publishes their audio
 - AI agent joins the room as a participant, subscribes to customer audio, publishes its own audio back
-- They talk via WebRTC
+- They communicate through LiveKit's media server

-What if supervisors could just... join the room too?
-As another participant?
+What if supervisors could join the room too?

-Not as some special observer with a complicated monitoring system watching from outside.
-Just join.
-Like the third person on a conference call.
-They could subscribe to both the customer's and agent's audio tracks to listen.
-They could publish their own audio track to speak.
-They could mute the agent's track entirely to take over.
+Not as some special observer with a monitoring system watching from outside.
+Just join as another participant.
+Subscribe to both the customer's and agent's audio tracks to listen.
+Publish their own audio track to speak.
+Mute the agent's track to take over.

-The platform already had everything we needed.
-We just had to use it differently.
+The platform had everything we needed.

 ---
 ## What I Built

 I built two things: a real-time supervisor dashboard where you can monitor and intervene in AI phone calls, and the backend infrastructure that makes it work.

-The dashboard is what supervisors actually see and use.
+The dashboard is what supervisors see and use.
 The backend is what solves the hard problems - conversation history, ghost call prevention, and real-time synchronization.
-I built two different views because, honestly, I wasn't sure which one would actually be useful in practice.
+I built two different views because I wasn't sure which one would be useful in practice.

 > [!TIP]
 > I used [LiveKit's Next.js starter](https://github.com/livekit-examples/agent-starter-react) as the foundation.

 **Bubble View**

-This one looks a bit ridiculous but I think it's cool.
+This one looks ridiculous.
+I like it.
 Calls appear as glowing bubbles floating in a hexagonal grid.
 When someone's speaking, their bubble pulses.
 Happy customers are green, frustrated ones are red.

 The inspiration came from the Apple Watch - how do you pack maximum information into minimal space?
 I thought: why not apply that to call monitoring?
 Instead of boring rows of data, make each call a living, breathing bubble that tells you everything at a glance.

-Here's the clever bit: negative sentiment calls automatically drift toward the center of the screen.
+Negative sentiment calls automatically drift toward the center of the screen.
 So when you've got 10+ calls happening at once, the ones that need attention are literally harder to miss.

 {{< image src="animation_bubble.gif" caption="Bubble view in action.
 Red = angry customer, green = happy customer.
 The pulsing means someone's talking right now." width="100%" >}}

 I had time, a motion animation library, and free will.
 This is what happened.

-**How it actually works:**
+**How it works:**

 The bubble positioning isn't random - it uses a hexagonal packing algorithm.
 Think honeycomb.
 I wrote a function that calculates positions in concentric rings:
 - Center position (layer 0): 1 bubble